yukinoda/KmCaster/README.md

 sudo pacman -S jdk-openjdk
 ```

-Switching from earlier versions of Java to Java 14 can be accomplished issuing one of the following commands in a terminal:
+Switching from earlier versions of Java to Java 14 can be accomplished by issuing one of the following commands in a terminal:

 ```
 sudo update-alternatives --config java